Honey locust: Imperial

+Shademaster

 This is a very popular cultivar of the honey locust.
 Trees have a straight trunk and branches that grow outward and then curve upward to create a symmetrical crown.
 Very often, without trimming, they will have three or four leaders.
 At 15 years of age the top of the tree is relatively flat, creating a vase like shape.
 Compared with 'Skyline' it has a finer branch structure and wider angles where branches attach to the trunk.
 Sources disagree on the maximum height obtained by this cultivar, Purdue lists it as 45 ft while the University of Florida lists it as 50 to 70 ft.
 Trees will produces a few pods when mature and are thornless with dark green foliage in summer.